 What are sharps?

-· Place bottle(s) inside something non-see through and hide the container in the trash.
+- Place bottle(s) inside a non-see through container (such as a plastic laundry bottle), tape the container closed and place in the trash.

-DO NOT place in the recycle bin.
-DO NOT give the drugs to anyone else.
-DO NOT flush the drugs down the toilet.
-DO NOT put in the trash without disguising them as human or animal scavengers may find them and misuse them.
+***DO NOT: place in the recycle bin, give to anyone else, flush down the toilet, or put in the trash without disguising the drugs, as human or animal